 The risk analysis of technological accidents or unintended consequences of military activity is based on identifying dangers (degree of hazard of products, system malfunctions, sources of failure, etc.) that can be used to establish accident scenarios.
-A record of accidents that have occurred for similar projects may be useful to establish potential accident and malfunction scenarios.
+A record of accidents that have occurred for similar projects would be useful to establish potential accident and malfunction scenarios.

-As part of his analysis, the proponent shall take into account the effects of the environment on the project, namely exceptional meteorological conditions (e.g., strong winds).
-Particularly, the proponent shall conduct a study of potential landslides in areas along coulees, particularly those associated with the South Saskatchewan River valley close to proposed well sites, pipelines and road access.
+As part of its analysis, the proponent shall take into account the effects of the environment on the project.
+The proponent shall conduct a study of potential landslides in areas along coulees, particularly those associated with the South Saskatchewan River valley close to proposed well sites, pipelines and road access.